Skip to main content

 Olmstead

 Olmstead v.
-L.C. is a U.S. Supreme Court case based on Title II of the Americans with Disabilities Act of 1990.
-In Olmstead, the Supreme Court ruled that states are required to provide services to people with disabilities in the most integrated setting appropriate to their needs.
+L.C., a landmark U.S. Supreme Court case based on Title II of the Americans with Disabilities Act (1990), established that states must provide services to people with disabilities in the most integrated setting appropriate to their needs.
+This ruling emphasized the right to community-based care over institutionalization whenever possible.

 Sheltered Workshops and Subminimum Wage

-In 1938, the Fair Labor Standards Act was passed, including the innovative protection of minimum wage.
-However, Section 14(c) of the Act included an exemption which allowed some individuals, particularly those with disabilities, to be paid less than minimum wage.
+The Fair Labor Standards Act of 1938 introduced the minimum wage to protect workers.
+However, Section 14(c) of the Act created an exemption allowing certain individuals, particularly those with disabilities, to be paid less than the minimum wage.
+This has raised ongoing concerns about fair wages for people with disabilities.

 MENU CLOSE